 Some Additional Points to Consider Regarding Dutasteride

-- Unlike finasteride, were families that had a deficiency of the Type II 5-alpha reductase enzyme were followed for years without any adverse effects, there is no natural biologic model for dutasteride.
+- Unlike finasteride, where families that had a deficiency of the Type II 5-alpha reductase enzyme were followed for years without exhibiting any adverse effects from the medication, there is no natural biologic model for dutasteride.

 - The half life of dutasteride is 5 weeks compared to 6-8 hours for finasteride and serum concentrations of dutasteride are detectable up to 4-6 months after discontinuation of treatment.

 To hear answers to frequently asked questions about the use of this medication, go to the Dutasteride section of Hair Restoration Answers.